andyzhai/chronos/README.md

 	mvn clean install

-A package named "chronos-X.X.X-SNAPSHOT-vertx.module.zip" should now be available.
+A package named **chronos-X.X.X-SNAPSHOT-vertx.module.zip** should now be available.
 Note that a tar.gz and tar.bz2 package are also available for convenience.

 ## Install and execute as a Vert.X module

-Unpack the generated "chronos-X.X.X-SNAPSHOT-vertx.module.zip" file into VERTX_HOME/mods directory.
+Unpack the generated **chronos-X.X.X-SNAPSHOT-vertx.module.zip** file into VERTX_HOME/mods directory.

 The web application can then be initialized with vertx: